Case Study: Secure Biometric Authentication Solution Based On Data Science

 WebRTC: streaming tool for authentication

-Authentication includes 3 steps: facial capture, voice recognition, and questions that require correct answers.
+The biometric authentication flow includes facial capture and voice recognition.
 In order to make the product fast and not overload the front end, each step is performed on the server side.

 There was an obstacle, however: audio/video streaming was available for all platforms bar iOS, where MediaStream Recording API is not supported by browsers.
 The problem was solved with OpenTok, an off-the-shelf WebRTC service that was integrated with the product and covered iOS just as perfectly.